wenkaiingermany/NCE_03/Lesson_53.md

 Recognizing who the customer was, the manger was most apologetic and reprimanded the assistant severely.

 ### The following case is a typical example of the Ombudsman's work.

+### A foreigner living in a Swedish village wrote to the Ombudsman complaining that he had been ill-treated by the police, simply because he was a foreigner.

+write to sb. = write a letter to sb.

+ill-treat v. to treat sb. in a cruel or unkind way, abuse

+ill-treat one's dog
+ill-treated animals

+ill adv. badly
+ill-bred  breed
+ill-advised
+ill-mannered

+well-bred
+well-advised
+well-informed
+well-intentioned

+simply because = for the simple reason that ...
+People who work in offices are frequently referred to as 'white collar workers' for the simple reason that they usually wear a collar and tie to go to work.

+I was not surprised to find that the machine still refused to work after I had reassembled it, for the simple reason that I was left with several curiously shaped bits of metal which did not seem to fit anywhere.

+simply because ...
+partly because ...
+mainly because ...

+Many exam candidates lose marks simply because they do not read the questions properly.

+I decided to go with them, mainly because I had nothing better to do.

+Hubert never experienced any fear, and this was partly because he was not particularly intelligent.

+### The Ombudsman immediately wrote to the Chief of Police in the district asking him to send a 'record of the case.

+Chief of Police n. the most senior police officer in a city who is in charge of all the police there.

+### There was nothing in the record to show that the foreigner's complaint was justified and the Chief of Police strongly denied the accusation.

+deny an accusation / a charge

+### It was impossible for the Ombudsman to take action, but when he received a similar complaint from another foreigner in the same village, he immediately sent one of his lawyers to investigate the matter.

+### The lawyer ascertained that a policeman had indeed dealt roughly with foreigner on several occasions.

+deal well / badly ect. by / with sb. (fml.) treat sb. well, badly etc. 对某人好，坏

+He has always dealt well by me.
+You've been badly dealt with.
+The police dealt roughly with the rioters.
+He deals fairly with all people.
+I consider he had been dealt with leniently.

+### The fact that the policeman was prejudiced against foreigners could not be recorded in the official files.

+### It was only possible for the Ombudsman to find this out by sending one of his representatives to check the facts.

+### The policeman in question was severely reprimanded and was informed that if any further complaints were lodged against hism, he would be presecuted.

+in question: being discussed
+The woman in question is sitting over there.
+The job in question is available for three months only.

+lodge a complaint against sb.

+presecute vt. 检举，起诉，对...提起公诉

+Trespassers will be presecuted.
+Shoplifters will be presecuted.

+### The Ombudsman's prompt action at once put an end to an unpleasant practice which might have gone unnoticed.

+put / bring an end to sth. stop sth. from happening any more; abolish sth.

+The government is determined to put an end to terrorism.
+It's hoped the talks may bring an end to the violence.

+go / pass unnoticed
+If they had only had one more child, the fact would have passed unnoticed.